glossary

 Who is responsible for the risk register?

-The responsibility for creating a risk register falls on the project manager and every individual on the team should be involved in identifying and acting against risks.
-Employees, and volunteers should be empowered to help identify risks.
+The responsibility for maintaining a risk register typically sits with the CEO or risk manager, with board oversight.
+In project-specific contexts, the project manager may own the register.
+Every individual on the team should be involved in identifying and acting against risks.
+Employees and volunteers should be empowered to help identify risks.
 Even clients and partners may be aware of potential problems and the organisation should have a mechanism for collecting the information and acting on it.
-In Australia, whistleblower protection allows people who see crimes or misconduct to share the information anonymously and requires incorporated entities to comply with provisions in the Corporations Act 2001.
+In Australia, the Treasury Laws Amendment (Enhancing Whistleblower Protections) Act 2019 strengthened protections for people who report crimes or misconduct.
+Not-for-profit organisations that meet the definition of a 'trading or financial corporation' under the Corporations Act 2001 must comply with the whistleblower protection regime.
+The obligation to maintain a formal whistleblower policy applies specifically to public companies limited by guarantee with annual consolidated revenue of $1 million or more.

 A risk register or risk log is often designed as a database or repository of risk information that includes critical data to help understand and manage risk over time.
 In larger non-profits and companies, the responsibility of keeping the repository or database up to date may fall to the project manager or risk manager on the team.
 They will make frequent updates to the central record of current risks and the mitigation plan in place.
 While risk management is essential for all non-profits regardless of size, some organisations may not have the resources to assign an individual to this role.
-The work then falls on the delegate the work of managing risks.
+The work then falls on Board members or the executive director to manage risk and maintain an up-to-date risk register, and delegate the work of managing risks.
+A board register tool can help your organisation maintain and track risk registers alongside other essential governance documents.

 What is a Risk Rating?